MrJujuri/ServerSideSiren-For-FiveM/README.md

 wm-sirens by Walshey

-This is plug and play resource you just need to start it on you resouce or server.cfg using this
+This is plug and play resource you just need to start it on you resource or server.cfg using this

 start wm-serversirens